UNIVERSE-HPC/course-material/technology_and_tooling/testing/automated_testing.md

 $ pip3 install pytest
 ~~~

-Whether we do this via PyCharm or the command line, the results are exactly the same: our virtual environment will now have the `pytest` package installed for use.
+Whether we do this via VsCode or the command line, the results are exactly the same: our virtual environment will now have the `pytest` package installed for use.

 ### Running Tests